abreuraf/worky/README.md

+# worky

-# script-excel-partkeepr
+## script-excel-partkeepr
-This is a simple script to use for include components data on Partkeepr database from a excel workbook
+This script inserts component's data on Partkeepr database from a excel workbook